-- anonymizer: proxies, IPv4 to IPv6 converters. - botnet: infected hosts running malicious programs. - malware: hosts distributing malicious programs - phishing: compromised mail servers. - scanner: hosts that conduct port scanning or launch brute force attacks. - spam: compromised mail servers. - tor exit node: endpoint servers of the Tor network. - Bad: groups all of the above categories.
+- anonymizer: proxies, IPv4 to IPv6 converters. - botnet: infected hosts running malicious programs. - malware: hosts distributing malicious programs - phishing: compromised mail servers. - scanner: hosts that conduct port scanning or launch brute force attacks. - spam: compromised mail servers. - tor exit node: endpoint servers of the Tor network. - exploit: IP addresses known for having been at the source of vulnerability exploits. - Bad: groups all of the above categories. - suspicious: groups hosts and IP addresses that do not appear very trustworthy, and which are likely to cause false positives.
+This category is not included in bad by default.